Skip to main content

 Beatriz Carames; Francisco Blanco; Eduardo Dominguez; Patricia Diaz; Uxia Nogueira-Recalde.

-Small molecules targeting glycoprotein vi as antiplatelet agents
+Small molecules targetting Glycoprotein VI as antiplatelet agents.